parkseeh/INRAETableOne/README.md

 ```

 Last but not least, the `paired = T` will perform the two sample paired t-test to compare difference between T0 and T4.
 However, the
-number of sample at T0 and T4 need to be equal.
+number of sample at T0 and T4 needs to be same.